z976686281/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Volume-Components.md

 # Volume Overrides

-__Volume Overrides__ are structures containing values that HDRP uses within the [Volume](Volumes.html) framework.
-A Volume Override replaces the default behaviour of a Volume.
+__Volume Overrides__ are structures containing values that override the default properties in a [Volume Profile](Volume-Profile.html).
+The High Definition Render Pipeline (HDRP) uses these Profiles within the [Volume](Volumes.html) framework.
 For example, you could use a Volume Override in your Unity Project to render a different fog color in a certain area of your Scene.

 __Exponential Fog__ is an example of a Volume Override: